 The first step is to sand the wood thoroughly.
 This will create a smooth surface for the lacquer to adhere to.
 Next, apply a coat of primer and allow it to dry completely.
 Once the primer is dry, you can begin applying the lacquer itself.

-Finally, buff the surface with a soft cloth to bring out the shine.
+To finish it off, buff the surface with a soft cloth to bring out the shine.
 With a little time and patience, you can achieve a beautiful lacquer finish that will last for years to come.

 Polyurethane is another type of resin that dries quickly and produces a hard, durable surface.
 Polyurethane is available in both water-based and solvent-based formulas.

-Like lacquer, water-based polyurethane is less toxic and easier to clean up than solvent-based polyurethane, but it doesn’t provide as tough of a finish.
 Polyurethane is also heat resistant, making it a good option for use on dining tables.

 You Might Be Interested In: